rishabh-raj-777/OIBSIP/README.md

+Hello everyone my name is Rishabh Raj, you can find me at LinkedIn as: - https://www.linkedin.com/in/ri shabhraj777/ or Email :- rishabhraj777@gmail.com

-Here I have created two projects: -
+Here I have created two projects of JAVA Development Internship as an intern under OASIS INFOBYTE: -
-1. Automated Teller Machine
+1. Automated Teller Machine (TASK 3)
-2. Number Guessing Game
+2. Number Guessing Game (TASK 2)

    **Automated Teller Machine: -**
    It is basically a ATM which can be used for banking system like following: -